Lens Flare — A Developer’s Diary pt 1

 float3 c = (float3)length(uvd, 0.0f);

 If I put this output directly into the final color, I get a radial gradient around the center.
-Given that this is subtracted from c, I suspect that it’s intended to serve as a vignette, but it would be better to invert it and multiply it by c so as to avoid the possibility negative pixels.
+Given that this is subtracted from c, I suspect that it’s intended to serve as a vignette, but it would be better to invert it and multiply it by c so as to avoid the possibility of negative pixels.
 But after multiplying by 0.05, as is done in ShaderToy’s line 92, it’s effect is negligible.
 I’ll replace that constant with another parameter to make it more pronounced.

 The very last thing that happens before we return to the main kernel is the variable f0 is added to c.
 That one appears to be fairly straightforward, and I suspect it’s going to turn out to be the hotspot itself.
 Let’s give it a try and see.